geewailee/def-ntf/README.md

-## Rick and Morty Forever
+## Rick and Morty

-Forever and 100 years
+Forever and 100 years!
+A fan site created with React.

 ### Installation

+Please install with a typical node installation.

 ```sh
 npm i